mawinkler/playground-one/docs/index.md

 - AWS ECS configurations are now split into two separate configurations `ecs-ec2` and `ecs-fg`.
 This simplifies the deployment and now works the same way as AWS EKS.
 - All Terraform Modules and Providers are now version fixed.
+- Improved Naming of instances in regards to the PGO Active Directory
+- `pgo --config` does now allow to disable initialization of Terraform after a first run.
+This speeds up configuration changes dramatically.

 ***0.3.3***